4 Easy Ways to Help With Your Dog's Separation Anxiety

 Therefore, if you’re going to leave for something regular, such as a day at work or a weekly get-together with friends, build time into your schedule to give your furry friend a big, long walk or a healthy run before you go.
 It’ll tire it out, reduce natural anxieties, and release positive hormones that tend to create a relaxed and satisfied feeling.

 There are ideas for how to fix separation anxiety in dogs.
 It is something that can be managed and in some cases overcome.
 If your dog has a severe anxiety problem, seek advice from your veterinarian.
-If you’re looking for more everyday solutions, feel free to contact our team at KONG Box and learn more about what we can do for you.
+If you’re looking for more everyday solutions, feel free to check out our Solutions page, contact our team at KONG Box and learn more about what we can do for you.